mlesnoff/JchemoDemo/src/Julia_Misc/config.md

 ### **GLOBAL Julia ENVIRONMENT**

 #### **Where it is located**
-- The global environment (files *Project.toml* and Manifest*.toml*) of all the [*patch releases*](https://julialang.org/blog/2019/08/release-process/#minor_releases) of Julia (e.g. 1.8.0, 1.8.1, etc.) of a given [*minor version*](https://julialang.org/blog/2019/08/release-process/#minor_releases) of Julia (e.g. 1.8) is located (for 1.8) at
+- The global environment (files *Project.toml* and *Manifest.toml*) of all the [*patch releases*](https://julialang.org/blog/2019/08/release-process/#minor_releases) of Julia (e.g. 1.8.0, 1.8.1, etc.) of a given [*minor version*](https://julialang.org/blog/2019/08/release-process/#minor_releases) of Julia (e.g. 1.8) is located (for the example of 1.8) at
 *C:\Users\your_user_name\.julia\environments\v1.8*

 #### **Upgrade to a new minor version of Julia**

-When upgrading to a new minor version (e.g. from 1.7 to 1.8), the new gloabl environment (corresponding to 1.8) will be empty.
-To build the new environment from the previous one (corresponding to 1.7), several ways can be used.
-The following example provides two simple ways (not exhaustive).
+When upgrading to a new minor version (e.g. from 1.7 to 1.8), the new global environment (corresponding to 1.8) will be empty.
+Several ways can be used to build the new global environment from the previous one (corresponding to 1.7).
+The following example provides two simple (non exhaustive) ways.

 **Examples of how to upgrade the global environment from Julia 1.7.3 to 1.8.1**